 You are not just waiting to see if there is enough energy left at the end of the day to give him or her.
 It also allows for anticipation to build as you get ready, pick special clothes, and imagine all the what's and when's.
 Try scheduling a few sex dates and see if it works for your relationship.

 4. Be spontaneous and try something new.

 It always feels odd counseling couples to schedule spontaneous sex.
 It seems impossible, but the spontaneity I'm referring to is not about when you have sex; rather, what you do during sex.

 Passion and desire stem from the unknown.
 It is important that each month you add something new to your sex life.
-I am not talking about a big "new" but rather a small "new."
-A slight change to the position or location, change the rhythm, turn the lights on or off, say something kinky, or keep some clothes on.
-These small changes invite the unknown back into your relationship and keep passions alive.
+I'm not talking about a big "new," but a small "new"—a slight change to the position or location, a different rhythm, turning the lights on or off, saying something kinky, or keeping some clothes on.
+These small changes invite the unknown back into your relationship and keep passion alive.

 There are many octogenarian couples who report having wonderful and satisfying sex lives.
-When we hear that, most of us throw a wish into the universe: "I hope that can be us."
-5 Secrets Of Happily Married Couples
+When we hear that, most of us throw a wish into the universe: "I hope that's us someday!"